 - assess for and address any unmet needs that may be influencing behaviour

 - debriefing following any use of seclusion or restraint to identify why it happened and what was learned.

-When I was doing my masters degree one of my classmates was working in a psychiatric intensive care unit where they had instituted changes in their approach to seclusion and restraints in order to provide trauma-informed care.
-My classmate had nothing but good things to say about this, and the unit had achieved very significant reductions in trauma and restraint utilization.
+When I was doing my master’s degree, one of my classmates was working in a psychiatric intensive care unit where they had instituted changes in their approach to seclusion and restraints in order to provide trauma-informed care.
+She had nothing but good things to say about this, and the unit had achieved very significant reductions in trauma and restraint utilization.

 My own experience

 My most memorable occasion of being in seclusion was when I had taken myself into hospital, with the support of my community psychiatrist, and said that I was feeling suicidal and needed ECT.
 They decided to commit me under the Mental Health Act and put me in seclusion, even though I had gone in voluntarily.